alan-turing-institute/ADViCE/content/working-groups/manufacturing-and-built-environment.md

+---
+title: "Manufacturing and Built Environment"
+draft: false
+---
-# Manufacturing and Built Environment
+This is a description of the Manufacturing and Built Environment working group